nausea, vomiting and acupuncture

 Naturally, digestion moves in a downwards direction.
 In TCM terms, when our digestion moves downwards it is a harmonious flow of Qi (essential energy) and food.
 During pregnancy the natural downward flow of Qi in the stomach is interrupted causing the stomach to send its energy in the opposite direction.
 Here the Qi is rebellious which may lead to symptoms of nausea and vomiting.
 Acupuncture points are used on the legs and arms to help redirect the movement of your rebellious Qi back in a downwards direction, with the intent to manage the symptoms of nausea and vomiting.

 As a woman’s pregnancy progresses hormones such as Relaxin and the growth of the baby within the womb create a lot of movement and pressure within the pelvic cavity, often causing pain in the sacroiliac joint, pubic symphysis and lumbar region.
 During the later stages of pregnancy pubic symphysis separates in order to allow easier passage for delivery and in response to the separation inflammation and pain occurs.
 This pain can lead to difficulties in walking and in extreme cases to the point of needing hospitalisation or analgesics.

-Acupuncture can interrupt the pain signals and stop the pain from getting progressively worse by harmonising the flow of Qi (energy) and blood in the Liver channel.
-In Chinese medicine, the Liver nourishes the ligaments and tendons between joints and in turn can sooth painful connections within the pelvic cavity during pregnancy.
+Acupuncture can provide pain relief by harmonising the flow of Qi (energy) and blood in the Liver channel.
+In Chinese medicine, the Liver is said to nourishes the ligaments and tendons between joints and in turn may sooth painful connections within the pelvic cavity during pregnancy.